izahetmanowska/ExpertSearch/README.md

 ## 1. Requirements

-To run both server and client it is only necessary to have Docker installed.
+To run both server and client it is necessary to have Docker installed.
 If you do not have it, you can find link here: [Download](https://www.docker.com/products/docker-desktop/)

 ## 2. Data extraction and mapping